MotasemBillahSkMujeeb/Project/README.md

 Analysis of customer behaviour, retention, and lifetime value for an e-commerce company to improve customer retention and maximize revenue
 ## Business Questions
 1. **Customer Segmentation:** Who are our most valuable customers?
-2. **Cohort Analysis:** How do differenct customer groups generate revenue?
+2. **Cohort Analysis:** How do different customer groups generate revenue?
 3. **Retention Analysis:** Which customers haven't purchased recently?

 ## Analysis Approach